effectuall/beautiful-jekyll/aboutme.md

 ---
 layout: page
-title: Why Effectuall
+title: About Me
-subtitle:Effect of Visual Learning - Effectual Learning
+subtitle:Effect of Visual Learning
 ---

 Effectuall provides an effective and powerful 3D learning platform for Interactive Physics Simulations.
 It introduces a teaching methodology that uses technology as access points for guiding students in science.